NMRExchangeFormat/NEF/specification/Overview.md

     a small subset of the RCSB residue variant codes (see below).
 It remains an outstanding issue whether this should be changed or expanded.

-    5. 'residue_type' must be specified as the basic type in all cases (e.g. use HIS regardless of protonation state).
+    5. 'residue_name' must be specified as the basic type in all cases (e.g. use HIS regardless of protonation state).

-    6. A residue is uniquely identified by the 'chain_code' and 'sequence_code', so that the same 'residue_type' string must be used consistently throughout the file.
-Strictly speaking this makes the 'residue_type' string redundant, but it is used in identifiers to avoid ambiguity and to serve as a cross-check.
+    6. A residue is uniquely identified by the 'chain_code' and 'sequence_code', so that the same 'residue_name' string must be used consistently throughout the file.
+Strictly speaking this makes the 'residue_name' string redundant, but it is used in identifiers to avoid ambiguity and to serve as a cross-check.